Alternate Forms of Project Delivery overview

 If you want to test where you stand before reading AFPD, try a free ExAC practice question.
 If you are ready to drill the full Section 4 catalogue, see plans for full access.

-Alternate Forms of Project Delivery and ExAC FAQ
+Alternate Forms of Project Delivery FAQ

 Section 4, Bidding and Contract Negotiations.
 AFPD reinforces the project delivery comparisons in CHOP and gives candidates a second perspective on the advantages, disadvantages, and risk distribution of each delivery model.